piyueh/geoclaw-neck-test/README.md

 cell based on the values of its children.
-When the averaged fluid surface of the child cells is below the topography elevation of the parent cell, the `update_modified.f90` sets the fluid depth in the parent cell to `dry_tolerance`, while the original `update.f90` just sets the depth of the parent to zero.
+When the averaged fluid surface of the child cells is below the topography elevation of the parent cell, the `update_modified.f90` sets the fluid depth in the parent cell to `dry_tolerance`, while the original `update.f90` sets the depth of the parent to zero.
 This modification is done in hopes of triggering a mesh refinement to the cells surrounding the parent cell (i.e., the buffer layer).
 And so a better topography resolution can be obtained by the solver in this region.
-Unfortunately, due to the critera in `flag2refine2.f90`, adding `dry_tolerance` to the parent cell is not enough to trigger the mesh refinement to the parent's neighbors.
+Unfortunately, due to the criteria in `flag2refine2.f90`, adding `dry_tolerance` to the parent cell is not enough to trigger the mesh refinement to the parent's neighbors.